lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

 - If you start a move with 0 energy, then you die of starvation
 - Every board has a starting dino and all boards are valid, no need to handle malformed input
 - Boards will never exceed (10, 10)
+- Your dino cannot walk more than 10 steps, as 11 hasn't been invented yet

 # Output